 The banking sector’s future is shaped by digital business models.
 Digitization has caused a shift in customers’ behavior and preferences for conventional financial services.
 It has also elevated the competition by putting pressure on banks to become “digital first” to stay competitive.

 73% of bank customers use digital services at least once a month, and the global digital banking market is estimated to reach 12 trillion USD by 2026.

 As time goes on, we can expect many banks to evolve into tech companies that provide digital services, utilizing their extensive customer base and broad distribution networks.
 Many banking organizations have adopted customer-focused technology such as a CRM to improve their internal infrastructure and gain a competitive edge.
 If you’re still on the fence or are looking to adopt a tool, this article shares the advantages of a CRM in the banking sector to help you make a call!

-Before we get into the advantages, let’s get understand the challenges are slowing down banking organizations.
+Before we get into the advantages, let’s understand the challenges that are slowing down banking organizations.

 Key challenges faced by the banking sector

 Lack of digitization is one of the key issues that negatively affects customer satisfaction in the banking sector.
 It limits access to services, causes inconvenience, creates security risks, and makes it difficult to compare products and services.
 Customers may be frustrated, dissatisfied, and may even lose trust in the bank due to the lack of digital services.

 Banks also face operational issues without the right digital tools to mediate back-end processes and customer-facing functions.